indexss/indexss/README.md

 ## 🥱About me

-I'm a student major in Computer Science.
-Now I study in the UK.
-I also like classical music and politics, we can chat about it!

 I'm currently studying for a BSc in Computer Science at the University of Birmingham in the UK.

 And, I completed the first two years of my undergraduate studies at Central South University.